Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning: Simulated Observables

 To create mock $\kappa_\text{WL}$ maps, we use a simplified version of the pipeline described in \citet{DES_WST}, tailored to resemble \textit{Euclid} DR2 data.
 First, we generate noiseless convergence maps as a function of redshift from the density field using the Born approximation.

 We assume that the \textit{Euclid} DR2 weak-lensing source sample is divided into six tomographic bins of roughly equal number density.
-For simplicity, we only use two tomographic bins: the bin with the lowest redshift and the bin with the highest redshift.
+For simplicity, we use only two tomographic bins: the lowest-redshift bin and the highest-redshift bin.
 The first (last) tomographic bin has a mean redshift of 0.33 (1.37) and a standard deviation of 0.09 (0.16).
 For each bin, we produce a convergence map by summing the redshift shells weighted by the corresponding redshift distribution.
 We add Gaussian shape noise, assuming an ellipticity dispersion of $\sigma_e = 0.26$ and a galaxy number density of 30 galaxies per arcmin$^2$, uniformly distributed across the tomographic bins \citep{Euclid}.
 Finally, we mask the mock $\kappa_\text{WL}$ maps by applying the \textit{Euclid} DR2 footprint mask.
 For all $\kappa_\text{CMB}\times\kappa_\text{WL}$ statistics, we apply both the \textit{Euclid} and CMB-survey masks.
 The overlap coverage area for all surveys can be found in Table \ref{tab:survey_areas}.